Saving Money At City Hall

 As our city grows, we need to focus on keeping traffic moving in Saskatoon.
 Since the last election, Zach Jeffries has:

-- Fought for a new North Bridge which is under construction, on time, and on budget
+- Fought for a new North Bridge which opened on time and on budget

 - Voted in favour of a new city growth plan which will prevent urban planning mistakes of the past